emiapwil/alto-draft/src/design.md

 serve as basic functionalities to distribute information.
 In this section we discuss some advanced topics about the extensions.

-## Derive ALTO Services from the Extensions
+## Deriving ALTO Services from the Extensions
 <!-- [[[ -->

 Even though the extended network map is capable to provide topological